 - Check Out: NC500 in 5 days: best Highland Road Trip

-I think I’m going to have to go back to Scotland to tell you what my favorite place is…
+I think I will have to go back to Scotland to tell you what my favorite place is…

 The village of Kyleakin